EchoThread Comment Widget Documentation

 - File size limit: 10 MB per upload.
 For very large exports, consider splitting by thread.

-- Duplicate prevention: If a thread with the same identifier already exists, new comments are added to it rather than creating a duplicate.
+- Duplicate prevention: Deduplication applies to threads only.
+If a thread with the same identifier already exists, comments are added to it rather than creating a duplicate thread — but re-importing a file re-adds its comments, so import each file only once.

 - Reply threading: Parent-child relationships are preserved.
 Comments reference each other by their original IDs.